Texas Realtors Residential Lease

 (5) the statute assumes that the insurer will in good faith pay the entire damage claim—when in fact payment may be partial or denied altogether; and

-(6) the statute prescribes total unusability as a standard for termination—a lawsuit-spawning criterion if there ever was one.
+(6) the statute prescribes total unusability as a standard for termination—a subjective, lawsuit-spawning criterion if there ever was one.

 Note also that the tenant is entitled to a prorated rebate of rent monies paid only if there is a suit followed by the judgment of a county or district court.
-This puts the tenant in the inequitable position of filing an expensive lawsuit to secure a fair remedy that should be clearly set forth in the lease agreement.
+This puts the tenant in the inequitable position of filing an expensive lawsuit to secure a fair remedy that should be clearly set forth in any equitable lease agreement.

-Does the tenant have an effective walk-away remedy?
+Does the tenant have a walk-away remedy?

 Paragraph16B(3) of the TXR lease puts the Tenant in breach for abandonment (whether or not notice of termination has been given) if the Tenant walks away from a property that has not, in the opinion of the landlord, been rendered totally unusable for residential purposes.
 The landlord might argue that some marginal utility remains even if the property has been so seriously and substantially damaged that no normal person would choose to live in it.
 Result?
 Without a lawsuit to decide the matter, the tenant continues to be liable for rent on the damaged property even though he and his family are now out of the house and paying for other accommodations.